Noxren/IntroductionToFinancialMarket_Project/README.md

 ## How to implement
 1. Download the "main" folder
 2. Add "APIKey.py" to the folder and store your API keys (Gemini & Alpha Vantage)
-3. Open 2 teminals in this folder
+3. Open 2 teminals from this folder
 4. The 1st terminal: Type "uvicorn server:app" (backend)
-5. The 2nd terminal: Type "streamlit run app.py" (fronTend)
+5. The 2nd terminal: Type "streamlit run app.py" (frontend)